Sector Alpha

 How many Logistics stocks are deep value opportunities worth studying?

-There are currently 1 stocks in the Logistics sector that qualify as deep value opportunities worth studying.
-These stocks are underperforming the market despite showing improving earnings — a classic contrarian research signal.
+There is currently 1 stock in the Logistics sector that qualifies as a deep value opportunity worth studying.
+Deep value candidates are underperforming the market despite showing improving earnings — a classic contrarian research signal.

 Why are Logistics stocks underperforming despite improving earnings?